Canadian Carbon Prices & Rebates (Updated 2021)

 If a facility releases less emissions than their allocated or purchased amount, they earn credits that they can ‘trade’ to other facilities.
 Facilities that release more emissions than their allocated or purchased amount must buy credits.

-Quebec and Nova Scotia are the only two Canadian jurisdictions with cap and trade systems.
+Quebec is the only Canadian jurisdictions with cap and trade systems.
+Ontario and Nova Scotia also formerly had cap and trade systems.

 Carbon Tax Rebate Overview

 Each province and territory uses carbon tax proceeds in different ways.
-Often times, funds are returned to individuals in the form of climate action incentive payments.
+Often times, funds are returned to individuals in the form of quarterly payments.
 Provinces also use the funds to reduce other forms of taxes (i.e. income tax) or fund clean energy projects (either directly, or through rebate programs).

 Federal Carbon Pricing Programs